yisraeldov/GitPresentation1/01-RebaseMergeSquash.md

 Can use `release` branch and tags for physical product.

-* Cherrypick bugfixes from master to
+* Cherry-pick bug-fixes from master to

 ---